You’ve Built the Assets

 Healthcare Integration

-Modeled pre-Medicare coverage strategies and incorporated projected Medicare costs into long-term income architecture.
-Healthcare was treated as a structural input, not a secondary variable.
+Modeled pre Medicare coverage and incorporated long term healthcare costs directly into income needs.
+Healthcare was treated as a structural variable.

 05